openscad/openscad/README.md

 If you had problems compiling from source, raise a new issue in the [issue tracker on the github page](https://github.com/openscad/openscad/issues).

-The four subsections of this site can also be helpful: http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_OpenSCAD_from_Sources
+This site and it's subpages can also be helpful: http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_OpenSCAD_from_Sources